ra-ysa/gender_law_nlp/README.md

 * Benatti, R. M. Revealing Gender Biases in Court Decisions with Natural Language Processing.
 Master's dissertation;
 * Raysa M. Benatti, Camila M. L. Villarroel, Sandra Avila, Esther L. Colombini, and Fabiana Severi.
 [Should I disclose my dataset?
 Caveats between reproducibility and individual data rights](https://aclanthology.org/2022.nllp-1.20/).
 In _Proceedings of the Natural Legal Language Processing Workshop 2022_, pages 228–237, 2022;
 * Datasets.

+### License:
+This work is published under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0), which means anyone is free to share it or adapt it, under the following terms:
+(a) Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use;
+(b) NonCommercial — You may not use the material for commercial purposes; (c) ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+More details can be found [here](https://creativecommons.org/licenses/by-nc-sa/4.0/) and in the LICENSE.md file.